 The brasserie can also cater for functions, weddings, corporate events, birthdays etc. And what beautiful photos you’ll be able to take, with such a setting!
 Onsite parking (no fighting with traffic), accessible for wheelchairs, a lovely host and staff in the kitchen… you will be guaranteed a spectacular event.

 Walk in the Park

 There are many walking tracks close by, including the Truganini Reserve walk and Bicentennial Park walk.
 Why not enjoy a walk and end with a stop at the Brasserie?
 I know my family will certainly be enjoying more visits to the Signal Station Brasserie, and I would encourage others to also pop along.
 It’s just a stone’s throw away from Hobart and offers so many other sights without even leaving your chair.

-The cafe is open from Tuesday to Sunday from 10.00am to 4.00pm.
 Signal Station Brasserie update their live music schedule on their Facebook page.

 Jen Holdsworth is the founder of online business Hospital Healing Hampers.
 She also writes the Holdsworth Chronicles.
 This article was a collaboration between Jen and her friend Blanche Sayers.
 If you’d like Jen or another member of our great team to visit you in order to write about your business, please contact Think Tasmania.